hudson-and-thames/arbitragelab/docs/source/time_series_approach/regime_switching_arbitrage_rule.rst

 .. tip::

-    If the user is not satisfied with the default trading strategy described in the paper, one can use :code:`change_strategy` to modify it.
+    If the user is not satisfied with the default trading strategy described in the paper, one can use the :code:`change_strategy` method to modify it.

 Examples
 ########